bjorkqvi/skeletons/README.md

 # Quick Installation

-To get started with metocean-stats, you can install it with pip or conda:
+To get started with geo-skeletons, you can install it with pip or conda:

 ```shell
 $ pip install geo-skeletons